 What goes into a personal resurrection story?

 Crisis.
-Without the crisis, we may never reach deeply within ourselves to even find out who we really are.
+Without the crisis, we may never reach deep within ourselves to even find out who we really are.
 Something needs to cause us to step back and look at things in a new light before we take that look deep within.

 Fight.
 How many times have you heard someone say, “I’m a lover, not a fighter?”
 I feel that way, too.
 But living a good story, as Donald Miller calls it, requires us to be a tenacious fighter.
 There are lies that well-meaning people tell us, and, even worse, lies we tell ourselves, that simply do not align with reality, though they feel very real.